-Some of the most significant product regulations in Germany are: the REACH Regulation (1907/2006/EC), the CLP Regulation (1272/2008/EC), the POP Regulation (850/2004/EC), the Biocidal Product Regulation (528/2012/EU) and the Regulation on F-gases (517/2014/EU).
+Some of the most significant product regulations in Germany are directly applicable EU regulations: the REACH Regulation (1907/2006/EC), the CLP Regulation (1272/2008/EC), the POP Regulation (850/2004/EC) on persistent organic pollutants, the Biocidal Products Regulation (528/2012/EU) and the Regulation on F-gases (517/2014/EU).

 In 2021, Germany introduced the Act on Corporate Due Diligence Obligations in Supply Chains (Lieferkettensorgfaltspflichtengesetz), obliging companies of a certain size to evaluate the risks for certain human rights violations and damages to the environment in their supply chains, to publish a policy statement and to take measures to prevent or minimize violations.
 Enforcement fines (Zwangsgeld) up to EUR 50,000 and administration fines (Bußgeld), may follow in case of violations.
-Additionally, the Corporate Sustainability Due Diligence Directive (CSDDD) allows for even stricter measures in this regard (see below under point 14.
+Additionally, the EU Corporate Sustainability Due Diligence Directive (CSDDD) allows for even stricter measures in this regard (see below under point 13.
 Updates/Reform).

-Other strict product regulations in Germany include: the General Product Safety Regulation (2023/988/EU) , the Regulation on deforestation-free products (2023/1115/EU) and the planned EU Eco-design Regulation, for which a provisional agreement has been reached by the EU institutions on December 4, 2023.
+Other product related regulations in Germany include: the General Product Safety Regulation (2023/988/EU) and the Regulation on Deforestation-Free Products (2023/1115/EU).
+The Ecodesign for Sustainable Products Regulation (2024/1781/EU) entered into force on 18 July 2024.